 About the organisation

-Now that you’ve drafted your performance job description, it’s time to format, proof and achieves sign-off from all relevant stakeholders.
+Now that you’ve drafted your performance job description, it’s time to format, proof and get sign-off from all relevant stakeholders.
 Some points to remember:

 - Keep your writing concise yet informative.

-- Use headers to break up the performance job description into bitesize chunks which aid skim reading.
+- Use headers to break up the text into bitesize chunks.

-- Don’t be afraid to use more informal language, so your organisation appears more human to candidates.
-If in doubt, A/B split test different versions.
+- Use more informal language, so your organisation appears more human.

 For more job search advice tailored to senior managers and executives…

-- How To Choose Between Two Exceptional Leadership-Level Candidates.
+- Read How To Choose Between Two Exceptional Leadership-Level Candidates.